Khushvendrapratapsingh/project/README.md

 # Project
-This repository contains the code for a clone of the Time webpage.
-The clone includes two files: project.html and style.css.
-The project was assigned to me by TekMonks.
+This repository contains the code for a clone of the Time webpage and fetches the live latest stories form time website and stores it in json format.

 Project Structure: